 htdocs folder.
 In this folder, create a new working directory such as

-php-dev or a naming convention that suits your case.
+php-dev or a naming convention that suits your preference.

 Open Folder in VS Code

-Now we can get started and open your newly created
+Now we can get started by opening your newly created

 php-dev folder in Visual Studio Code.

-index.php file in this directory and add the following code:
+index.php file in the newly created directory and add the following code:

 <?php echo "FTW";